Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/center_section.md

 ### Target Insert Button

-Inserts the North-South and East-West offset values entered into the [WRCS](../../../systems/weapon_systems/wrcs.md) control panel into the [WRCS](../../../systems/weapon_systems/wrcs.md) computer, performing the offset against the Radar initial Point
+A push button (2) that inserts the North-South and East-West offset values entered into the [WRCS](../../../systems/weapon_systems/wrcs.md) control panel into the [WRCS](../../../systems/weapon_systems/wrcs.md) computer, performing the offset against the Radar initial Point